cockroachdb/docs/src/current/_includes/v24.1/orchestration/start-cockroachdb-operator-secure.md

 ### Initialize the cluster

 {{site.data.alerts.callout_info}}
 After a cluster managed by the Kubernetes operator is initialized, its Kubernetes labels cannot be modified.
-For more details, refer to [Known limitations](#known-limitations).
+For more details, refer to [Best practices](#best-practices).
 {{site.data.alerts.end}}

 1. Download `example.yaml`, a custom resource that tells the Operator how to configure the Kubernetes cluster.